firefinchdev/swipe-to-search/README.md

-# Enable Swipe To Search on OnePlus Launcher
+# Enable Swipe to Auto Open Keyboard Swipe (over App Drawer) on OnePlus Launcher
 Enables swipe-to-search functionality in the OnePlus Launcher, allowing quick access to app search when opening the app drawer.

 ## Demo